MinaProtocol/mina-grants/README.md

 GraphQL API

-- Minimum of $10,000 USD per month of tokens (minimum 2 months commitment)
+- Minimum of $10,000 USD per month of Coda tokens (minimum 2 months commitment)
 - Help Coda update its GraphQL API to support new use cases.
 Work closely with O(1) Labs Engineering to gather requirements.
 You must be familiar with OCaml.

 Snarketplace Aggregated Data
-- Minimum of $10,000 USD of tokens
+- Minimum of $10,000 USD of Coda tokens
 - Project type: Open source
 - Create a web interface that provides information about the marketplace that snarkers and block producers meet buy & sell snarks associated with the transactions.
 Snarketplace is the queue that lists that snarks that are available for the block producers to buy and add to the blockchain.

 Telemetry Health Dashboard
-- Minimum of $10,000 USD of tokens
+- Minimum of $10,000 USD of Coda tokens
 - Project type: Open source
 - Build a high-level dashboard that describes the current state of the network by aggregating data from as many nodes as it has access to.

 Browser Wallet (with optional chrome extension)
-- Minimum of $20,000 USD of tokens
+- Minimum of $20,000 USD of Coda tokens
 - Project type: Open source
 - Enable sending, receiving, and delegating tokens using a web wallet with support for the Ledger.

 Mobile Wallet
-- Minimum of $40,000 USD worth of tokens
+- Minimum of $40,000 USD worth of Coda tokens
 - Enable sending, receiving, and delegating tokens using a Mobile Wallet

 **Protocol projects**

 Protocol Specification Document
-- Minimum of $10,000 USD of tokens
+- Minimum of $10,000 USD of Coda tokens
 - Work closely with the O(1) Labs Protocol Engineering team to create a detailed formal specification of the Coda protocol.
 -This project is ideal for someone who is familiar with the tools and technical side of the Coda protocol.